 After having three teams in the playoffs last season, the AFC North has struggled so far this season, with the exception of leaders Cincinnati.
 So who can win the division?

 by Remy Cabache

 They are 8-0 and are widely seen as the second best team in the NFL, and you may assume, as it is the Bengals, that they haven’t faced any big tests and their skill players have carried Dalton, but you’d be wrong.
-They have knocked off the Seahawks, overcoming a 4th quarter deficit, the have won in primetime and Andy Dalton had been at the centre of all of this.
-He is utilising an immense amount of surrounding talent and he is certainly throwing his name into the hat for the MVP race.
+They have knocked off the Seahawks, overcoming a 4th quarter deficit, they have won in primetime and Andy Dalton had been at the center of all of this.
+He is utilizing an immense amount of surrounding talent and he is certainly throwing his name into the hat for the MVP race.

 by Edd Hodsdon